Google Rating

 • Ineffective orthodontic treatment results for other teeth.

-If you experience any of these symptoms, you should consult with your dentist.
-They will take an X-ray of your wisdom teeth and advise the need to extract it to save your other teeth.
+If you experience any of these symptoms, consult our dentist at Bay Street Dental Group.
+Our team will take an X-ray of your wisdom teeth and advise extracting it to save your other teeth.

 Wisdom teeth extraction for young patients is easier and less painful than it is for older people.
 The timely removal of wisdom teeth is important as late removals are complicated and cause excess pain.
 The recovery period for older people tends to be longer compared to youngsters.